MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 We have a lot of built-in templates.

 The first column is the template, the second is the short name, which is used in the `dotnet new` command, and the third is the language supported by that template.
-Notice we have lot's of F# templates available.
+Notice we have lots of F# templates available.

 These are the templates we are going to start with: